-This Asylum Chapel wedding was full of emotion and romance, a simply beautiful day!
+This Asylum Chapel wedding was full of emotion and romance, a beautiful day inspired by the Asha & Ben’s lifestyle and passions.
 Cold yet warm and magical.
 To reflect these relaxed vibes, this amazing winter ceremony was intimate and took place hidden in South London’s back streets of Peckham.
 Asha & Ben seemed to be really loved up together with fantastic energy.
-Aisha’s dress suited her style beautifully especially with the backdrop of that shabby backdrop.
+Asha’s dress suited her style beautifully especially with the backdrop of that shabby backdrop.

 Another beautiful story that I am so excited to share.
 I shot this beauty of a day at two of London’s quirky venues.
 Aisha and Ben had their ceremony at the Asylum Chapel, followed by a reception at Brixton East.

-Asylum Chapel Wedding venue used to be a home for lunatics
+The Chapel used to be a home for lunatics

 This wonderful venue forms the heart of London’s largest complex of almshouses originally known as the Licenced Victuallers’ Benevolent Institution Asylum.
 However, despite being called an “asylum”, the grade-II-listed site was not a home for lunatics.
 Instead, the word was used in its older sense of “sanctuary” and it was, in fact, an old folks’ home for retired pub landlords (or “decayed members of the trade” as they were known at the time).”
 During the second world war, it was bombed but luckily leaving the stained glass windows untouched.
 The building has so much age and character making it perfect for a romantic and intimate wedding.